timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XVIII-CYBERSECURITY AND INFRASTRUCTURE SECURITY AGENCY/Part A-Cybersecurity and Infrastructure Security.md

 #### (a) Definitions
 * In this section—

+  * (1) the term "cybersecurity purpose" has the meaning given that term in section 1501 of this title;

-  * (1) the term "cybersecurity risk"—
+  * (2) the term "cybersecurity risk"—

     * (A) means threats to and vulnerabilities of information or information systems and any related consequences caused by or resulting from unauthorized access, use, disclosure, degradation, disruption, modification, or destruction of such information or information systems, including such related consequences caused by an act of terrorism; and

     * (B) does not include any action that solely involves a violation of a consumer term of service or a consumer licensing agreement;

-  * (2) the terms "cyber threat indicator" and "defensive measure" have the meanings given those terms in section 102 of the Cybersecurity Act of 2015 [6 U.S.C.
+  * (3) the terms "cyber threat indicator" and "defensive measure" have the meanings given those terms in section 102 of the Cybersecurity Act of 2015 [6 U.S.C.
 1501];

-  * (3) the term "incident" means an occurrence that actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information on an information system, or actually or imminently jeopardizes, without lawful authority, an information system;
+  * (4) the term "incident" means an occurrence that actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information on an information system, or actually or imminently jeopardizes, without lawful authority, an information system;

-  * (4) the term "information sharing and analysis organization" has the meaning given that term in section 671(5) of this title;
+  * (5) the term "information sharing and analysis organization" has the meaning given that term in section 671(5) of this title;

-  * (5) the term "information system" has the meaning given that term in section 3502(8) of title 44; and
+  * (6) the term "information system" has the meaning given that term in section 3502(8) of title 44;

+  * (7) the term "security vulnerability" has the meaning given that term in section 1501 of this title; and

-  * (6) the term "sharing" (including all conjugations thereof) means providing, receiving, and disseminating (including all conjugations of each of such terms).
+  * (8) the term "sharing" (including all conjugations thereof) means providing, receiving, and disseminating (including all conjugations of each of such terms).

 #### (b) Center
 * There is in the Department a national cybersecurity and communications integration center (referred to in this section as the "Center") to carry out certain responsibilities of the Director.
 The Center shall be located in the Cybersecurity and Infrastructure Security Agency.
 The head of the Center shall report to the Assistant Director for Cybersecurity.